AndresMpa/portafolio/README.md

 </div>

 I'm Andres M. Prieto, a fullstack developer focused on JavaScript, passionate about open source and a Linux enthusiast.
 This portfolio showcases both personal and professional projects that reflect my drive to build efficient solutions—from CLI tools to modern web applications.
 I enjoy exploring new technologies, automating workflows, and contributing to open communities.
-Every line of code here is part of my journey as a developer who never stops learning.
+Every line of code here is part of my journey as a developer who never stops learning

 ### TODO: